Ozzy Osbourne: Ordinary Man (2020), Patient Number 9 (2022) and Back to the Beginning

-2020s

 On 21 February 2020, Osbourne released his first solo album in almost ten years, Ordinary Man, which received positive reviews from music critics and debuted at number three on the UK Albums Chart.
 A few days after the release, Osbourne told iHeartRadio that he wanted to make another album with Andrew Watt, the main producer of Ordinary Man.
 One week after the release of the album, an 8-bit video game dedicated to Osbourne was released, called Legend of Ozzy.
-Osbourne has started working on his follow up album, once again with Andrew Watt.
-In November 2021, Sony announced that Osbourne's album will be released within six months; it was also announced that Zakk Wylde will have full involvement in the album following his absence on Ordinary Man.
-On 24 June 2022, Osbourne announced his thirteenth album would be titled Patient Number 9 and released the title track along with an accompanying music video that same day.
-The album was released on 9 September 2022.
+Following the release Osbourne then started working on his follow up album, once again with Andrew Watt.
+In November 2021, Sony announced that Osbourne's album would be released within six months; it was also announced that Zakk Wylde will have full involvement in the album following his absence on Ordinary Man.

-In January 2023, Osbourne announced that the European leg of the No More Tours II would be canceled after almost two years of being postponed.
-Osbourne effectively retired from touring, citing his accident in 2019 which resulted in the singer suffering spinal damage, while affirming his plan to continue performing in a more limited context.

-Black Sabbath reunion

-It was announced on 11 November 2011 during a news conference at the Whisky a Go Go club on West Hollywood's Sunset Strip that the original Black Sabbath line up of Ozzy, Tony Iommi, Geezer Butler, and Bill Ward would reunite for a world tour and new album, to be produced by Rick Rubin.
-Bill Ward dropped out for contractual reasons, but the project continued with Rage Against the Machine's Brad Wilk stepping in for Ward on drums.
-On 21 May 2012, Black Sabbath played at the O2 Academy in their hometown Birmingham, their first concert since their reunion.
-The album, entitled 13, was released 11 June 2013, and topped both the UK Albums Chart and the US Billboard 200.